 University of Essex

-School of Biosciences; University of Essex; Wivenhoe Park, Colchester, CO43SQ, UK.
+School of Biosciences, University of Essex, Wivenhoe Park, Colchester, CO43SQ.

-Target: At the moment we work predominantly on Gram negative bacteria and tripartite pumps associated with them.
-Our current research targets include Salmonella and Neisseria but we are investigating pump proteins from other organisms as well.
+Specific targets: Working predominantly on Gram-negative bacteria and tripartite pumps associated with them.
+Our current research targets include Salmonella and Neisseria, but we are investigating pump proteins from other organisms as well.

-Where are you looking: We are investigating the potential antimicrobial properties of compounds that bind to efflux pumps or interfere with their assembly.
-We are also interested in efflux pump inhibitors (EPIs) which can augment the action available antibiotics.
+Where are you looking for antibiotics: We are investigating the potential antimicrobial properties of compounds that bind to efflux pumps or interfere with their assembly.
+We are also interested in efflux pump inhibitors (EPIs) which can augment the action of available antibiotics.
 We combine in silico drug design and docking with chemical library screening to identify compounds.

-Issues: High-throughput screening approaches for ligand binding - e.g. multichannel SPR.
+Bottlenecks: High-throughput screening approaches for ligand binding e.g. multichannel SPR.
 Access to cryo-EM facilities and large scale fermentors/protein purification set-ups.
 Availability of facilities to work on certain organisms beyond category 2 and genetic manipulation of such organisms.

 Dr Dany JV Beste

 Lecturer in Microbial Metabolomics, University of Surrey

 Faculty of Health and Medical Sciences, University of Surrey, Guildford, Surrey, GU2 7XH.